 Don’t stress, visitors to Cairns or Port Douglas without their own means of transport can still look forward to an epic Cape Tribulation trip!
 Currently, the best rated and cheapest deal is this Full-Day Tour to Cape Tribulation from Cairns or Port Douglas.

-Whether you decide to climb the Mount Sorrow hike or not, below I’ve included some tips on the best places to stay on your trip to Cape Tribulation.
-There’s also a promotion on at the moment with Booking.com which can get you 20% off your stay in Cape Trib, so make sure to check that out.
+Whether you decide to climb the Mount Sorrow hike or not, below I’ve included some tips on the best places to stay on your trip to Cape Tribulation. f you’d like more suggestions with photos, read my comprehensive accommodation guide to Cape Tribulation.

 Incredible rainforest stay: Wildwood Rainforest Cottages